 Rigid Containers: These are made of plastic or glass, are suitable for all packs and especially good for liquid packs.
 Straight sides on rigid containers make the frozen food much easier to get out.
-Rigid containers are often reuseable and make the stacking of foods in the freezer easier.
+Rigid containers are often reusable and make the stacking of foods in the freezer easier.
 Cardboard cartons from cottage cheese, ice cream and milk are not sufficiently moisture and vapor resistant to be suitable for long-term freezer storage, unless they are lined with a freezer bag or wrap.

 Regular glass jars break easily at freezer temperature.
 If using glass jars, choose wide-mouth dual-purpose jars made for freezing and canning.
 These jars have been tempered to withstand extremes in temperatures.
 The wide mouth allows easy removal of partially thawed foods.
 If standard canning jars (those with narrow mouths) are used for freezing, leave extra headspace to allow for expansion of foods during freezing.
 Expansion of the liquid could cause the jars to break at the neck.
 Some foods will need to be thawed completely before removal from the jar.

 Covers for rigid containers should fit tightly.
 If they do not, reinforce the seal with freezer tape.
 Freezer tape is especially designed to stick at freezing temperatures.